warehouse-pg/whpg-docs/docs/docs/7x/analytics/pl_container.md

 1. Download the PL/Container package that applies to your WarehousePG version.
 2. As `gpadmin`, copy the PL/Container language extension package to the coordinator host.
-3. Follow the instructions in [Verifying the WarehousePG Software Download](../install_guide/verify_sw.html) to verify the integrity of the **WarehousePG Procedural Languages PL/Container** software.
 4. Run the package installation command:

     ```